FREQUENTLY ASKED QUESTIONS

 - Work out strategies to control landslides and areas of potential instability

-- Act as consultants or researchers act in managerial positions and be responsible for coordination of multi-disciplinary study teams, staff recruitment and matters of work organisation
+- Act as consultants or researchers act in managerial positions and be responsible for coordination of multi-disciplinary study teams, staff recruitment and matters of work organization

 - Perform computer analyses, use computer databases and generate computer-aided designs